Hairstylist and London resident Nicky Clarke on how he went from sweeping salon floors to cutting Bowie’s hair

 The 1970s were a springboard for Clarke.
 “When I started in 1974 there were films like Shampoo with Warren Beatty, and looks at that time were more flamboyant.
 We were just coming through ’72 and ‘73 which was all about glam rock, so I suppose there was more of an interest in hairdressing at that time,” he says, reminiscing.

-With his interest piqued, Clarke followed the advice of a friend who suggested he find a top salon in which to get a foot in the door at, and he did just that.
-Still a teenager, Clarke worked under leading hairdresser Leonard Lewis, who styled famous faces such as Twiggy and Grace Kelly.
-He adds: “There were people like Trevor Sorbie who was Vidal Sassoon-trained – he was a sort of godfather of modern hairdressing – and then there were others like myself, John Frieda and Daniel Galvin who came out of the Leonard’s stables.”
+With his interest piqued, Clarke followed the advice of a friend who suggested he find a top salon in which to get a foot in the door, and he did just that.
+Still, a teenager, Clarke worked under leading hairdresser Leonard Lewis, who styled famous faces such as Twiggy and Grace Kelly.
+He adds: “There were people like Trevor Sorbie who was Vidal Sassoon-trained – he was a sort of godfather of modern hairdressing – and then there were others like myself, John Frieda and Daniel Galvin who came out of Leonard’s stables.”